-Brushing and flossing daily will help your teeth maintain their strength by removing bacteria from the mouth, while fluoride strengthens the enamel and protects it against tooth decay.
+Brushing and flossing daily will help your teeth maintain their strength by removing bacteria from the mouth.
+Fluoride from toothpaste strengthens the enamel and protects it against tooth decay.

 What is the best option for replacing teeth?

 Dental implants are usually the best option for replacing missing teeth.
-Dental implants are a popular choice for some patients because of their longevity and ability to mimic the appearance of natural teeth.
+They are a popular choice because of their longevity and ability to mimic the appearance of natural teeth.
 Dental bridges and dentures are also good solutions for certain patients.
 Overall, you should consult a dentist who will evaluate your situation and recommend the best tooth replacement solution.

 Can I keep my teeth with periodontal disease?